fluca1978/fluca1978.github.io/_posts/2017-11-15-PostgreSQL_Find_Locks.md

 ---
 layout: post
-title:  "Find transaction that are locked (and who to blame for!)"
+title:  "Find transactions that are locked (and who to blame for!)"
 author: Luca Ferrari
 tags:
 - PostgreSQL